hdatteln/reactnd-project-myreads-starter/README.md

 'Web Development'
 ```

+Books that match your search query are displayed below the search box.
-You can use the control buttons on each displayed book in order to move it into one of your bookshelf areas (Want to Read/Read/Currently Reading);
+You can use the control buttons on each displayed book in order to move it into one of your bookshelf areas (Want to Read/Read/Currently Reading).

 ## Resources and Documentation: